DicoAji/DicoAji/README.md

-# Hi there I'm Dico Aji Prasetyo 👋
+# Hallo Everyone I'm Dico Aji Prasetyo 👋

 Here are some ideas to get you started: